New page setup

 - Typography experiment

 And the list goes on!
-This early planning will help to ensure your design in Affinity Publisher goes as smoothly and as possible.
+This early planning will help to ensure your design in Affinity Publisher goes as smoothly and as quickly as possible.

 If we take a look at the Cleveland menu, there is a well-structured hierarchy which won’t confuse the audience.
 It starts with the restaurant’s name/logo in the biggest and boldest type, then clear headings in a quirky serif for each course and food items are spaced clearly alongside pricing.